raspberrypilearning/becca-test-project/en/step_3.md

 --- task ---
 Let's use an operator to check what is being stored in the button variable.
-If the button is storing "kit" we'll change is to now store "flag".
-Otherwsie, we set it to "kit.
+If the button is storing "kit" we'll change is to "flag".
+Otherwsie, we set it to "kit".

 when this sprite clicked
 if <[button v] = [kit]> then